sphinx-doc/sphinx/doc/extdev/index.rst

 Metadata keys currently recognized are:

 ``'version'``
-  a string that identifies the extension version.
+  A string that identifies the extension version.
   It is used for extension version requirement checking (see :confval:`needs_extensions`) and informational purposes.
-  If not given, ``"unknown version"`` is substituted.
+  If no version string is returned, ``'unknown version'`` is used by default.

 ``'env_version'``
-  a non-zero positive integer integer that records the version of data stored in the environment by the extension.
+  A non-zero positive integer integer that records the version of data stored in the environment by the extension.

   .. attention::